redhat-cip/software-factory/docs/submitpatches.rst

 This command will fetch new commits from the remote master branch and then rebase your local commit on top of them.
-It will temporarily set aside the changes you've made in your branch, apply all of the changes that have happend in master to your working branch, then merge (recommit) all of the changes you've made back into the branch.
+It will temporarily set aside the changes you've made in your branch, apply all of the changes that have happened in master to your working branch, then merge (recommit) all of the changes you've made back into the branch.
 Doing this will help avoid future merge conflicts.
 Plus, it gives you an opportunity to test your changes against the latest code in master.